-SJ23 Tech Tip E19, (Updated 2023-03-18) Bob Schimmel (UNDER CONSTRUCTION)
+SJ23 Tech Tip E19, (Updated 2023-07-03) Bob Schimmel

 Index

-PUMP USES - For years I used a bucket of lake water and a brush to wash Panache's cockpit and deck.
-A bucket is OK but frankly the swoosh doesn't wash debris away very well.
-A brush without flowing water is wanting to remove grunge from a tight space.
-A steady stream of water from a hose, on the other hand, can be directed into that space to force debris out and float it away to where it flows overboard.
-Nice to have endless water.
-A deck wash pump is also quick and easy to clean a spill or remove foot prints from dirty shore based shoes.
-It can easily fill my solar water heater for a cockpit shower or the flush tank of the portable head.
+In addition, it can easily fill my solar water heater for a cockpit shower or fill the flush tank of the portable head.
 What decadence.
-For an emergency the portable pump could backup an existing bilge pump or remove water from a cavity not serviced by a bilge pump (eg: cabin or under the forward berth).
-It can also be used to remove water from an adjacent boat.
+For an emergency the portable pump it could backup an existing bilge pump by removing water from a cavity not serviced by a bilge pump (eg: cabin sole or under the forward berth).
+It can also be used to remove water from my dinghy or an adjacent boat.
 You get the idea, but lets not overrate this little pump.
 And lastly it is a great way to wash an anchor lifted from a muddy bottom.

 - The electrical wires, vinyl hose and gunwale tie down line all exit at the top of the ABS pipe.
 It takes a bit of clever thinking to fish the wires and vinyl tube down ABS and secure the pump inside, near the bottom, all the while keeping the vinyl tube attached to the pump.
 I'll let you figure out that part but note the white tie wraps holding the pump inside the 2" section.
 In reality it's too wordy to describe, but not that difficult to do.
 You should also secure the wire, vinyl tube and tie down line at the top of the ABS pipe so you don't accidentally pull them off the pump.
 The electrical plug draws power from the 12V jack on the breaker panel and the switch is located along the cord where it hangs just in the cockpit.
 Its convenient to operate here and doesn't get beat up due to the cleaning task at hand.